Satungal

 Satungal (also known as Satyapur in the Newar language) is a village, formerly a Village Development Committee, in the Chandragiri Municipality in Kathmandu District in Province No. 3 in central Nepal.
 At the 1991 Nepal census it had a population of 2,730 people living in 464 households.

 At the 2001 Nepal census the population was 5,834, spread over 1,375 households.
-At that time 5,173 of the village population were literate, a literacy rate of 88.7%.
+At that time 5,173 of the village population were literate, a literacy rate of 88.7%, which was one of the highest in Nepal at that time.